libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ### Update Greenbone Feed synchronisation

-Update the Greenbone feed synchronisation one at the time to avoid getting temporarily IP blocked.
+Update the Greenbone feed synchronisation one at the time.

 ::: warning
-This may take a while.
+Only one sync per time, otherwise the source ip will be temporarily blocked.
 :::

 :::: code-group